JohnKendrick/PDielec/docs/_sources/software.rst.txt

         phonopy --dim="1 1 1" --qpoints="0 0 0" --writedm

-To calculate the infrared spectrum PDielec needs the Born charges for the atoms in the unit cell and these can be calculated using VASP and the optimized geometry of the unit cell.
+To calculate the infrared spectrum PDielec needs the Born charges for the atoms in the unit cell and these can be calculated using VASP and the optimised geometry of the unit cell.
 The OUTCAR file from this calculation can be copied to the current directory and renamed OUTCAR.born

 GULP
 -----